codeblech/codeblech.github.io/content/obsidian-sync.md

 ## Automation
 ### Cron Job on PC
 A cron job is the simplest way to keep the notes synced on the PC.
-The script is lightweight so running it again and again won't cause any performance degradation.
+The script is lightweight, so running it again and again won't cause any performance degradation.
 In future, I'd like to setup automatic sync on opening and closing Obsidian.
-Spoiler Alert...This is exactly what we'll setup on Android.
+Spoiler Alert: This is exactly what we'll set up on Android.
 1. Save this script somewhere in your filesystem:
 ```bash
 #!/usr/bin/env bash